 - Was there probable cause to request the defendant to perform field sobriety tests and to take a chemical test of his or her blood or breath?
 (Generally, there is a vehicle or van where the breath test can be administered)

 - How were the checkpoint procedures established—this may entail a review of all documents and communications regarding its operation

 - Where was the checkpoint established and was it in a reasonable location?

 Challenging a DUI Checkpoint stop can be complex and requires that your defense attorney have the knowledge and experience in mounting a successful defense based on the lack of adequate safeguards in how the operation was set up and the methods used to detain and arrest those suspected of DUI.

 What Are the Obligations of the Motorist at a DUI Checkpoint?

 You do have to produce your driver’s license, registration, and probably insurance card, and you can be ticketed for refusing to comply.

 What Happens if you do not have a License at the Checkpoint?

 If you merely forgot your license and it is valid, you can give the officer your license number if you can recall it and after checking it, the officer may allow you to proceed provided you show no signs of impairment.

-However, you can be ticketed for an infraction under CVC Section 12591 for not having it with you but you will be required to produce it to a court clerk or in traffic court and have the matter dismissed.
+However, you can be ticketed for an infraction for not having your license with you but you will be required to produce it to a court clerk or in traffic court and have the matter dismissed.